 acidic surrounding extracellular microenvironment.

-Objectives: To determine the functional contribution of OCTs on imatinib cellular disposition.
+Objective: To determine the functional contribution of OCTs and extracellular pH on imatinib cellular

 Methods: We measured imatinib uptake in two different models of selective OCTs drug transporter expression

 (transfected Xenopus laevis oocytes and OCT-expressing HEK293 human cells), incubated at